cyberarbitarge/binance.rs/README.md

 # binance.rs

-Binance API implementation by Rust. keeping optimized for high-frequency trading in Cryptos market.
+Yet another Binance API and websocket listeners implementation by Rust.
+We used this in our arbitrage system for our HFT system trading in Binanace.

+# examples

+TODO: